 There are so many people in homes, communities, hospitals, and houses of worship that are filled with anxiety, fear and overwhelm.
 It is an immediate natural response to any crisis.
-But one of this magnitude can cause even the strongest to feel weak.
+But one that has last 15+ months can cause even the strongest to feel weak.
 It can even cause many to question what they once knew or believed.
 Worry can cause us to see things that are not there, think things that are not true, and even believe social media hacks who re-share inaccurate data.

 I read a study years ago (can’ remember the source) that stated that 40% of Americans worry about things that will never happen.
 I can’t imagine how heightened that is during a pandemic crisis.
 We have to stop trying to answer the “what ifs” – the “how comes” and the “why nots.”
 Instead, we need to stop and just ask, “What’s Next?”
 What do I do now?
 Worry will not help you become what God designed you to be.
 I can promise you this: Worry will not add anything to your life, but I promise it will subtract the joy from your life.
 That’s why we have to choose to fight off the virus of worry.

 Jesus asked, “Can all of your worries add a single moment to your life?”
 (Matthew 6:27).
 It was a rhetorical question from the greatest teacher who ever walked the earth.
 Think about all that we worry about, all that we focus, and all that we fear.
 Now, slide it behind the lens of hope.

 WORRY says nothing will ever work out for me.
 HOPE says God will provide all I need.

 WORRY says I will not have enough money.

 HOPE says God will make a way where there seems to be no way.

 WORRY says I can’t provide for my kids.